 One of the most important responsibilities of managers in manufacturing environments is to contain costs.
 The most obvious cost to eliminate is the cost of low quality.
 Defective products and lost labor hours add no value to the customer and represent a significant strain on the organization.

 To eliminate the waste of low quality, a strategic approach to improvement is essential.
-Here are five steps that support quality improvement in a meaningful, sustainable way.
+Here are six steps that support quality improvement in a meaningful, sustainable way.

 1. Make Improvement a Team Sport